 Classify data based on business policy

 Determine who has access to what data

 Remove Global Access Groups

 - Monitor Data, File Activity, and User Behavior

 Audit and report on file and event activity

 Monitor for insider threats, malware, misconfigurations and security breaches

 - How can Varonis help me find all of my ITAR data?

-The Data Classification Engine identifies and classifies ITAR regulated data on your core data stores – both on-premise and in the cloud.
-With a pre-built library of more than 400 patterns for common laws and standards, you can identify ITAR data and even apply custom tags, flags, and notes to regulated data.
+The Data Classification Engine identifies and classifies regulated data on your core data stores – both on-premise and in the cloud.
+You can configure rules to identify ITAR data and even apply custom tags, flags, and notes to regulated data.

 - Who can access this ITAR data?